- Get Started

 Marketplace Recipe: Vendors Example

-By following this example, you’ll have a marketplace with the following features:
+In this guide, you'll customize Medusa to build a marketplace with the following features:

-- Vendor admins manage the vendor’s products and orders.
+- Allow vendor admins to manage the vendor’s products and orders.

-- On order creation, the order is split into multiple orders for each vendor.
+- Split orders placed by customers into multiple orders for each vendor.

 Medusa creates commerce features in modules.
 For example, product features and data models are created in the Product Module.